Amos Paul Kennedy Jr.

-Amos Paul Kennedy Jr. is an American printer, book artist and papermaker best known for social and political commentary, particularly in printed posters.
-One critic noted that Kennedy was “...unafraid of asking uncomfortable questions about race and artistic pretension.”
+Amos Paul Kennedy Jr. (born 1948) is an American printer, book artist, and papermaker best known for social and political commentary, particularly in printed posters.
+One critic noted that Kennedy is "...unafraid of asking uncomfortable questions about race and artistic pretension."

 Biography

 From an early age, Kennedy was interested in letters and books and studied calligraphy for several years.
 At the age of 40, Kennedy visited Colonial Williamsburg, a Virginia living history museum, and was mesmerized by an 18th-century print shop and book bindery demonstration.
 The incident so influenced that he studied printing at a community-based letterpress shop in Chicago and, within a year quit his AT&T systems analyst job, which he had held for nearly two decades, to continue printmaking studies.

-Kennedy articulated his fascination with letterpress printing in one interview: “...
+Kennedy articulated his fascination with letterpress printing in one interview: "...
 I believe it was the capability of making multiples.
 Multiples of text are important to me.
-They allow for distribution.”
+They allow for distribution."
+He later told curator Angelina Lippert with Hyperallergic, "Printing is a very democratic process: you are able to make multiples that can be shared by people."

-He attended the University of Wisconsin-Madison, studied under legendary book designer Walter Hamady, and earned an MFA in 1997.
-He later taught graphic design at the Henry Radford Hope School of Fine Arts at Indiana University.
+He attended the University of Wisconsin–Madison, studied under legendary book designer Walter Hamady, and earned a Master of Fine Arts in 1997.
+He later taught graphic design at the Henry Radford Hope School of Fine Arts at Indiana University Bloomington.
+His letterpress poster shop, Kennedy Prints, is located in Detroit, Michigan.

 Technique

 Kennedy creates prints, posters and postcards from handset wood and metal type, oil-based inks, and eco-friendly and affordable chipboard.
 Many of the posters are inspired by proverbs, sayings, and quotes Kennedy locates or potential clients provide.

-Using hand presses, he “produces large editions of wildly colourful, typographically-driven posters on inexpensive chipboard stock, posters which are often so riotously layered with vibrant colours of ink as to retain a wet iridescence and tackiness years after they were printed.
-His working method often involves overprinting multiple layers of text ...resulting in no two prints being truly identical.
+Using hand presses, he "produces large editions of wildly colorful, typographically-driven posters on inexpensive chipboard stock, posters which are often so riotously layered with vibrant colors of ink as to retain a wet iridescence and tackiness years after they were printed.
+His working method often involves overprinting multiple layers of text ...resulting in no two prints being truly identical."

-Awards
+Some of his earlier posters were printed on coated stock, but he quickly stopped using the board, telling Hyperallergic that the brown color of chipboard emphasizes the rural nature of most of the events."